 If you’re traveling and facing unforeseen circumstances, you might be in luck if you carry a Chase credit card.

-Trip cancellation/interruption and delay insurance
+Trip cancellation/interruption insurance and delay reimbursement

 Chase’s trip cancellation insurance can cover your non-refundable travel expenses if your trip is canceled or interrupted.
 The policy covers the cardholder and their immediate family members, even if the cardholder isn’t traveling with them.
-Note that in this case, the trip expenses still need to be charged on the cardholder’s eligible card.
+Note that, in this case, the trip expenses still need to be charged on the cardholder’s eligible card.

 Examples of what Chase’s travel insurance policy covers include: